 Open up the Properties Section of your Snap.

-8. Go back to your Google Maps Destination Panel and cut and paste the Latitude and Longitude Coordinates here!
+8. Go back to your Google Maps Destination Panel and cut and paste the Decimal Degrees (DD) formatted Latitude and Longitude Coordinates here!

-9. If you want to change your Geotag preferences, Open up the Snap Preferences again, and click the features you want to enable.
+9. If you want to change your Geotag preferences, Open up the Snap Properties again, and click the features you want to enable.

 10. Voila!
 You have successfully added GPS Coordinates to Snaps in your SeekBeak tour!